Chapter 6: The Logical and the Philosophical Stage

 What do we mean by ‘God’ when we say—accepted, of course—that God-realisation is the aim of life?
 Here we have umpteen conceptions of God, all differing one from the other on account of the emphasis laid by the sensations, by the intellect and, finally, by an act of intuition.
 God-conception can be sensorily oriented, intellectually oriented or intuitionally oriented.

 The idea is, how do we contain in our minds the concept of God?
 We have the predilection to see things in terms of sense perception.
 Many things there are in the world, and the senses conclude that diversity is a fact of reality.
 So the organising principle, which is the final God-consciousness, has to account for this diversity, because our feeling justifies the existence of the multiplicity of things.
 Nothing in us tells us that all things are one.
 Everything seems to be different.
 Even the physiological organs are different, one from the other.
 The world is constituted of so many varieties of colours, sounds and touches that we cannot say that anything has any connection whatsoever with anything else.
-God-consciousness, or the concept of the creative principle, has to finally account for this duality; and God transcends and also acts as an immanent principle, accepted.
+God-consciousness, or the concept of the Creative Principle, has to finally account for this duality.
+And that God transcends, and also acts as an immanent principle, is accepted.

 The world is different from God.
 This is the Vaishnava dualistic concept of everything being different from everything else.
 The world is different from God, the individual jiva is also different from God, matter is different from God, one jiva is different from another jiva, and one part of matter is different from another part of matter.
 Molecules differ from one another; one molecule cannot be the same as another molecule.
 This dualistic concept of the world in all its multifarious varieties of conception in terms of the world went together with the idea that God is, finally, the aim of life.
 But what is meant by ‘the aim of life’?
 What do we do with this God who is somehow or other transcendent, together with His apparently being immanent?